-The Greater Kansas City FEB has partnered with IRS Stakeholder Partnerships, Education and Communication (SPEC) to provide free tax help for federal employees and their families who made less than $64,000 in 2016 (individual or family).
+The Greater Kansas City FEB has partnered with IRS Stakeholder Partnerships, Education and Communication (SPEC) to provide free tax help for federal employees and their families.
 We also wish to extend this opportunity to contractors who work in federal space and their family members.

 There are two IRS web partners who provide free state* and federal tax preparation and filing assistance for qualified individuals.
 It’s easy, safe, secure and 100% free.

 - Use free tax preparation and e-filing of your federal and state return

 - Get assistance; if you have questions, you can call a certified tax coach using the toll free number or email address provided.